private-key-black-box/popkorn-grant-proposal/README.md

 2. Efficient MultiSig dApp to aggregate and verify proofs
 3. Significantly reducing the number of pop-ups and user interactions

+While the focus of this proposal is on developing a MultiSig MVP, our long-term vision is to extend this solution into a standalone framework.
+This framework will empower all Mina applications to replace traditional signing mechanisms with zero-knowledge proofs, enhancing both security and user experience across the ecosystem.

 ### Grant Scope

 We will develop an MVP MultiSig dApp implementing the POPKORN solution, capable of receiving and sending tokens after collecting the required number of proofs from authorized users.

+While the MVP focuses on the MultiSig functionality, it will lay the groundwork for a broader, more versatile solution that could eventually serve as a universal proof-based authentication mechanism for Mina applications.
+This future potential, although outside the scope of this grant, represents a significant step forward in how Mina dApps could manage transactions and user interactions.

 ### Ecosystem Impact